Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 - How to securely and easily share data with other accounts.

 ### Data You'll Use:
-**Cybersyn** is a Data-as-a-Service (DaaS) company creating a real-time view of the world's economy with analytics-ready data exclusively on Snowflake Marketplace.
-Initially focused on where consumers spend money and time, Cybersyn acquires high-value datasets and builds derived data products from proprietary and public sources.
-With Cybersyn, you can access external data directly in your Snowflake instance — no ETL required.
+**Cybersyn** is a next generation data company creating a real-time view of the world's economy with analytics-ready data exclusively on Snowflake Marketplace.
+Initially focused on consumer insights, Cybersyn enables you to access external data directly in your Snowflake instance — no ETL required.

 This lab will use the following Cybersyn datasets:
 - Daily stock price data